 – Stanton L. Jones, PhD, professor of psychology, Wheaton College

 “For too long, sexual minorities have been asked to disavow either their faith for their sexual identity or their sexual identity for their faith.
 Yarhouse’s SIT is a practical and culturally respectful way to walk with these individuals, empowering them to author their own stories, stories in which they discern how to hold their faith and sexual identity together, honoring what matters most to them.”

 “This book is a highly needed clinical guide for Christian and non-religious practitioners with clients presenting a conflict between their religious and sexual identities.
-Prior to this work, clients entering therapy tended to see resolution through minimizing one aspect of identity while holding the other paramount.
-The author details a ‘third way’—one that holds religious and sexual identity in regard, that requires a cultural humility by the practitioner, and that focuses on client affirmation and internal congruence.
+Before this work, clients entering therapy tended to see the resolution by minimizing one aspect of identity while holding the other paramount.
+The author details a ‘third way’—one that holds religious and sexual identity in regard, that requires a cultural humility by the practitioner and focuses on client affirmation and internal congruence.
 While directed at clinicians, this work is also accessible and can be invaluable to individuals and families navigating this terrain.”

 “I am so excited about the release of Sexual Identity and Faith by Dr. Mark Yarhouse.
-As a former graduate student who studied with him and learned SIT, I have applied this approach in work with many individuals who experience same-sex attraction to help them figure out how they wanted to “show up” in the world in a way that was consistent with their values.
-Dr. Yarhouse presents a nuanced, compassionate, and dialectical view of sexual identity that is client centered and helps the therapist provide support to the client in a way that is determined by the client’s values.
+As a graduate student who studied with him and learned SIT, I have applied this approach in work with many individuals who experience same-sex attraction to help them figure out how they wanted to “show up” in the world in a consistent way their values.
+Dr. Yarhouse presents a nuanced, compassionate, and dialectical view of sexual identity that is client-centered and helps the therapist provide support to the client in a way determined by the client’s values.
 Any clinician working with individuals whose experience of faith intersects with their sexuality will find this to be a helpful resource.”